LukasTraenkleHSE/PVS/README.md

 3. Config
 Configurations of an app need to be stored independently as environment variables.
-This is not yet the case, but with an .env file all sensitive data will be hidden.
-Some Environment Variables are given in the docker-compose.yml.
+This is given by environment variables in the docker-compose.yml.

 5. Backing Services
 Services like databases, messaging systems, SMTP services, etc. should be architected as external resources.
-We don't use any external database right now, but it can be done via a database set up in the .env file.
+The database is easily exchangeable by editing the docker-compose database and backend variables.

 6. Build, Release, Run
 There should be three independent steps of a deployment process.
-Not given right now in single steps, but this will be implemented when Kubernetes is involved.
+Given by using dockers different stages build/run.
+Also the frontend image is getting build on every commit to this Repos main branch.

-7. Stateless Processes
+8. Stateless Processes
 Apps should have the provision to be served by multiple stateless, independent processes.
-Remix runs as a stateless process.
+Remix runs as a stateless process and does not depend on persistent data, beside the database.

-8. Port Binding
+9. Port Binding
 Apps directly bind to a port and respond to incoming requests.
-For now, we use the standard ports for development and production provided by Remix:
+For now, we use the standard ports for development and production provided by Remix.
+These can changed be by changing the outgoing port of the frontend in the docker compose:

 Production: 3000